A lovely and varied walk in Wallonia, with plenty to see. I recommend this hike around Viroinval for a day or weekend!

 The village was deserted, so I parked the car by the tiny tourist office, assuming it would be a perfectly safe location.
 (It was the worst place I could have possibly chosen; but more of that disaster later!).

-I had already selected a 24 km route, so found the starting point on Rue Grande and set off.
+I had already selected a 24 km route for my hike around Viroinval.
+So I found the starting point on Rue Grande and set off.
 I didn’t have far to walk before my first eyebrow-raising experience.

 Le Fondry des Chiens